ashenBlade/postgres-dev-helper/src/test/README.md

 Logic must be run sequentially, not in parallel.
 This applies both to `tests` and code in these tests.
 A vivid example - do not use `Promise.all` in tests.

-Reason: many operations require requests to DAP, but it access to it must be performed sequentially.
+Reason: for variables many operations require requests to DAP, but it access to it must be performed sequentially and for formatting we usually perform IO which do not like concurrency.

 ### Assertions